danielcliu/youtube-channel-transcript-api/README.md

 ```
 ### Write Transcripts

 The function `write_transcripts()` will write each transcript out to file in json format.
 It has one required parameter, `file_path`, which is where the function will create the directories and files necessary.
 It writes all the files to the same location.
 Each file is named after the video's title.
-It returns a llist of videos that have errored, in the format above..
+It returns a list of videos that have errored, in the format above.

 An example would be